open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Returns an object that defines a scope where the given `Span` will be set to the current context.

-The scope is exited when the returned object is closed.
+The scope is exited and previous state should be restored when the returned object is closed.

 #### `SpanBuilder`: returns a `SpanBuilder` to create and start a new `Span`.